Exact Self-Imaging with Arbitrary Revival Spacings: Discussion

 Finally, the ability to control \(B(z)\) with high precision suggests connections to number theory and spectral engineering.
 Because the canonical recurrence condition \(B=\ell\,\Delta B\) mirrors the structure of quadratic Gauss sums, programmable embeddings may offer a route to optical implementations of arithmetic transforms.
-The demonstration of arbitrary recurrence paths (Fig.~\ref{Fig:Arbitrary}) points toward such possibilities by showing that metaplectic time can be discretized, warped, or modulated while maintaining coherent reconstruction.
+The demonstration of arbitrary recurrence paths (Fig.~\ref{Fig:Arbitrary}) points toward such possibilities by showing that the canonical recurrence coordinate can be discretized, warped, or modulated while maintaining coherent reconstruction.

-Overall, the results establish metaplectic time as a powerful and conceptually unifying parameter for wave dynamics across physics.
-The ability to sculpt its embedding into real space provides an entirely new degree of control over self-imaging phenomena, transforming a classical diffraction effect into a versatile platform for exploring canonical geometry, wave recurrence, and programmable Hamiltonian evolution.
+Overall, the results identify \(B\) as the invariant recurrence coordinate of exact self-imaging.
+The ability to sculpt its embedding into real space provides an entirely new degree of control over self-imaging phenomena, transforming a classical diffraction effect into a versatile platform for exploring canonical geometry, wave recurrence, and programmable Hamiltonian evolution. \\